fralik/CGM/README.markdown

-# CGM: Custom Google Menu, v.1.0
+# CGM: Custom Google Menu, v.1.1-devel
 #

-Custom Google™ Menu aims to help you arrange links to Google services on the Gmail™ page.
+Custom Google™ Menu allows you to rearrange links to Google services on any Google page.
 Links are represented as boxes and the new layout is created by dragging and dropping these boxes.
-It works both in Opera and Chrome browsers.
+CGM works both in Opera and Chrome browsers.
 This extension is a result of further work on [Reader Is Back](https://github.com/fralik/Reader-is-back) extension.

 ## Installation process